 The Personal Safety Committee fulfills the legal requirements of the New York State Article 129A of Educational Law 6431 and the SUNY Policy on Campus Safety Advisory Committees.

-The Personal Safety Committee works in conjunction with the College at Brockport departments or teams that have a role in the overall health, safety, and security for the campus including: University Police department; Hazen Center for Integrated Care (Health Center, Counseling Center, Prevention and Outreach Services and Center for Select Respect); Student Behavioral Consultant Team, Office of Residential Life/Learning Communities and the Student Conduct System.
+The Personal Safety Committee works in conjunction with SUNY Brockport departments or teams that have a role in the overall health, safety, and security for the campus including: University Police department; Hazen Center for Integrated Care (Health Center, Counseling Center, Prevention and Outreach Services and Center for Select Respect); Student Behavioral Consultant Team, Office of Residential Life/Learning Communities and the Student Conduct System.

 The personal safety of all students, faculty, staff, administrators, and visitors is of primary importance to the College.
 The mission of the Personal Safety Committee is to promote a safe and healthy work and learning environment by providing an opportunity for the campus community to provide input and recommendations for enhancement of personal safety.

 In carrying out its primary mission, the committee is committed to the following guiding principles:

 - Personal safety on a college campus is everyone’s responsibility;

 - Students, faculty, staff, and administrators are encouraged to participate in identifying potential risks or problem areas relative to personal safety; and